 Data is inconclusive as to whether or not parabens are unsafe.
-Mercola writes that the wariness of parabens started a few years ago after traces of paraben was found in the breast tissue of cancer patients.
-Breast cancer grows from estrogen and paraben is a substance that is like estrogen.
-The official FDA stance is that parabens typically used at levels between 0.01% and 0.3% and have been deemed safe in cosmetics at levels as high as 25%.
-However, the FDA continues to evaluate the chemicals in cosmetics and beauty products (note that parabens are already regulated in food and beverages).
+Mercola states that the case against parabens began a few years ago after traces of paraben was found in the breast tissue of cancer patients.
+Breast cancer grows from estrogen, and paraben is a substance that resembles estrogen in structure.
+The official FDA stance is that parabens typically used at levels between 0.01% and 0.3% have been deemed safe in cosmetics at levels as high as 25%.
+However, the FDA continues to evaluate the chemicals in cosmetics and beauty products — parabens are already regulated in food and beverages.

-Still, other experts believe that the science and potential risks of the hormone-disrupting properties of parabens support taking steps to limit parabens.
-In 2014, the European Commission took steps to greatly reduce the permissible concentration of parabens in cosmetics, and also to eliminate them entirely from certain baby products.
+Still, other experts believe that the science and potential risks of the hormone-disrupting properties of parabens support taking steps to limit them.
+In 2014, the European Commision took steps to greatly reduce the permissible concentration of parabens in cosmetics, as well as to eliminate them entirely from certain baby products.

 Beauty companies and consumers are responding.
-Big companies (like Revlon) and small companies alike are creating products that are paraben free to respond to these uncertainties.
+Big companies like Revlon — as well as small companies — are creating products that are paraben free to respond to these uncertainties.
 Stacy, founder of feminine care product line Healthy Hoohoos, told Ecocentric Mom, “While they (parabens) do a great job at preventing the spoiling of our products and keep them free of bacteria, I think it’s the daily layering and slathering of products containing parabens that’s the issue.
 A few products may be fine, but the average woman applies 12 products a day and the cumulative effect is what personally worries me.”

 3 Ways to Stay Away from Parabens

-Since the potential risks of parabens are centered around women’s health, we believe discovering paraben-free products is essential to our moms’ health.
-Though you can’t always avoid parabens, becoming an educated and conscious consumer that makes healthy choices for yourself and your family is a great first step.
+Since the potential risks of parabens are centered around women’s health, we believe discovering paraben-free products is essential to the health of our moms.
+Though you can’t always avoid parabens, becoming an educated and conscious consumer who makes healthy choices for yourself and your family is a great first step.

 Do the Research

-The first step would be to consult the Environmental Working Group’s Skin Deep database to see whether the products you regularly use and love contain parabens and other potentially harmful ingredients.
-There you can enter the brand and product you want to learn about and see how it scores.
+The first step is to consult the Environmental Working Group’s Skin Deep Database to see whether the products you regularly use and love contain parabens and other potentially harmful ingredients.
+There you can enter the brand and product you want to learn about and see how it ranks.